wilbur61/thymeleafformdemo/README.md

 # Step 1.
 Make sure the Login form is working ( Bring up a browser on localhost:8080 )

 # Step 3.
 What you need to do:
-#         Create code needed to get a registration form working just like login form works
+#         1.Create code needed to get a registration form working just like login form works
+#         2.Add another project type called Finance